 There is a quote from Nelson Mandela that I love.
 “What counts in life is not the mere fact we have lived.
 It is what difference we have made in the lives of others that will determine the significance of the life we lead.”
 He said this on October 15, 1993 when he received the Nobel Peace Prize.

 Exactly 28 years later to the day on October 15 2021, my mother passed away.
-She was with us for 80 years… and she too deserved some kind of award for peace keeping, in my opinion.
+She was with us for 80 years… and, in my opinion, she too deserved some kind of award for peace keeping.
 Mother Teresa once said, “Not all of us can do GREAT things, but we can do small things with great love.”
-She was my Mother Teresa and Nelson Mandela.
+She was my Mother Teresa and Nelson Mandela all rolled into one.

 My mother lived by Mother Theresa’s 10 Paradoxical Commandments: